All Episodes

 Starting tomorrow and continuing in the days ahead, we'll also impose sanctions on Russia's elites and their family members.

-It was the Russia ambassador to Sweden to probably put it best.
+It was the Russia ambassador to Sweden that probably put it best.

-Moscow doesn't give an atom shif about sanctions.
+Moscow doesn't give an atom shift about sanctions.

 Now, it's Biden's economic and energy policies that have paved the way to push our allies, Western European allies, our NATO allies, right into Putin's arms.

-And meanwhile, American, you know, energy production is has come to a Standstill because he canceled the Keystone XL pipeline.
+And meanwhile, American energy production has come to a standstill because he canceled the Keystone XL pipeline.

-He put a all new drilling efforts in Alaska, including Anmar on a permanent hold.
+He put all new drilling efforts in Alaska, including Anwar, on a permanent hold.

 Donald Trump had opened that up.